athenian-computational-thinking/athenian-cs-mkdocs/docs/ct-projects.md

-# Intrduction:
+# Introduction:
-## These are programs written by the 9th grade Computational Thinking students for Middle School Focus Days.
+ These are programs written by the 9th grade Computational Thinking students for Middle School Focus Days.
 To run a program, click on the "Run on Replit" button next to the title.

 # Computational Thinking Student Projects